nirmata/platform-engineering-policies/RBAC/README.md

 # RBAC-policies
-This project contains all the policies pertaining to RBAC best practices which covers ServiceAccounts, Role/ClusterRoles, RoleBindings/ClusterRoleBindings
+This project contains all the policies pertaining to RBAC best practices which cover ServiceAccounts, Role/ClusterRoles, RoleBindings/ClusterRoleBindings

 **Script1** (nctl-execution-time-per-ns.sh): Use this script to run nctl and measure the execution time for each namespace in the cluster.